JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

 Step 3: View the analysis increment fields
 ------------------------------------------

-We will plot the horizontal distribution of analysis increment fields using the mpas-jedi diagnostic package.
+We will plot the horizontal distribution of analysis increment fields using the MPAS-JEDI diagnostic package.

 Let's create the graphics working directory, then link the script that we will be using.

 .. code-block:: bash

     # while in RUN directory
-    mkdir -p graphics
+    mkdir -p graphics_3denvar
-    ln -sf $CODE/mpas-jedi/graphics/plot_inc.py ./graphics
+    ln -sf $CODE/mpas-jedi/graphics/plot_inc.py ./graphics_3denvar

-Although ``plot_inc.py`` is written in a generic way, it still assumes a specific directory structure.
+Although :code:`plot_inc.py` is written in a generic way, it still assumes a specific directory structure.
 For this, let's link the background file and the analysis file into ``RUN`` directory.

 .. code-block:: bash

     # while in RUN directory
     ln -sf Data/480km/bg/restart.2018-04-15_00.00.00.nc ./
-    ln -sf Data/states/mpas.3denvar_bump.2018-04-15_00.00.00.nc ./
+    ln -sf Data/states/mpas.3denvar_bumploc_bump.2018-04-15_00.00.00.nc ./

 Now execute the script with python.

 .. code-block:: bash

     # while in RUN directory
-    cd graphics
+    cd graphics_3denvar
-    python plot_inc.py 2018041500 3denvar_bump uReconstructZonal 1 False
+    python plot_inc.py 2018041500 3denvar_bumploc_bump uReconstructZonal 1 False

 This will generate plots of the background forecast (with suffix ``MPASBAK``), the analysis (with suffix ``MPASANA``), and the analysis increment (with suffix ``MPASAMB``) for the variable ``uReconstructZonal``, which is the zonal component of horizontal velocity at the center of MPAS mesh cells.
-Please see the :ref:`analysis-inc-diag-mpas` section of the mpas-jedi :doc:`Diagnostics <../../../inside/jedi-components/mpas-jedi/diagnostics>` documentation for further information on the ``plot_inc.py`` script.
+Please see the :ref:`analysis-inc-diag-mpas` section of the MPAS-JEDI :doc:`Diagnostics <../../../inside/jedi-components/mpas-jedi/diagnostics>` documentation for further information on the :code:`plot_inc.py` script.

 If you are using a Vagrant container, then you can view the files on your local system under the ``vagrant_data`` directory.
 Or, you can view the files from within the container using the linux ``feh`` program, provided your ``DISPLAY`` environment variable is set up correctly (see comments in Step 4 of the :doc:`Run JEDI-FV3 in a Container<../level1/run-jedi>` tutorial).